CKParungao/amazon-rds/README.md

 12. In the VPC security group (firewall), choose `Create new` and type `my-db-sg` in the New VPC security group name.
 13. Finally, click `Create database` and wait for the Status to become `Available`.
-14. **Take a SCREENSHOT of this page.
+14. **Take a SCREENSHOT of the WHOLE PAGE.
 Make sure that your username is visible in the photo.**

 ## ✒️ Part 2: Connect the App to RDS using the connection string.
 1. Once the Status of the database turns to Available, click on `my-first-db`.